Leonardo2718/Quark_Note_Taker/Quark_Documentation/Getting_Started.md

 the two files.
 The result is then displayed in the preview section.

-If you wish to change how notes are displayed in the preview, you can do so by modifying the two template files (mentioned above).
+If you wish to change how notes are displayed in the preview, you can do so by modifying the two template files.
 The main file you will want to edit is  `html-template/htmlDoc_start.html` because it contains all the CSS and Javascript used in the HTML preview.
 The `html-template/htmlDoc_end.html` file only contains some closing tags necessary for valid HTML.
 You could edit this